neuronsimulator/nrn/docs/python/programming/math/vector.rst

-.. method:: Vector.floor
+.. method:: Vector.floor()

-    Syntax:
-        ``vec.floor()``

-    Description:
     Rounds toward negative infinity.
 Note that :data:`float_epsilon` is not used in this calculation.